 - First pediatric combined liver and heart transplant (2012)

 - First pediatric in situ split liver transplant (2013)

+We offer many family support services, including an Access Center to assist with coordinating hospital visits, Child Life Services, which provide support and coping techniques for the patient and their siblings, and a Family Resource Center that provides valuable tips and advice to help families flourish.
 Our team of dedicated professionals has been assembled to anticipate and meet the needs of your child – and your family – throughout the process.
-Our team includes:

 Your child's new liver will come from either a living donor – such as a suitable relative – or a deceased anonymous donor, following placement on the United Network for Organ Sharing (UNOS), a private, nonprofit organization that manages the nation's organ transplant system under contract with the federal government.

 Many diseases impact the liver, but not all liver diseases lead to transplant.
 Conditions that cause liver damage and could lead to a transplant include the following: